Electrum Bitcoin WalletFree

 - 2-Factor Authentication: Electrum wallet uses TrustedCoin’s remote servers to validate log-in attempts if you choose to use a 2-Factor authentication enabled wallet.
 In that case, 1 out of 3 keys would be kept on the remote server, and you’ll be able to login only by authenticating yourself via Google Authenticator.

 - 100% Uptime: Electrum provides for redundant servers which guarantee a 100% uptime no matter what.
+What this means is, in case the Electrum servers do go down, there are other backup servers which immediately kick in.

 5. Portable Wallet Service